David Thewlis: Personal life

-Thewlis was married to Welsh actress Sara Sugarman from 1992 until their divorce in 1994.
-He then had a brief relationship with English actress Kate Hardie.
-He was in a relationship with English actress Anna Friel from 2001 until late 2010.
-Their daughter, Gracie, was born on 9 July 2005 and later became an actress.
+Thewlis was married to Welsh director and actress Sara Sugarman from 1992 until 1994.
+Later on, he had a relationship with the English actress Kate Hardie for three years.

+He was in a relationship with English actress Anna Friel from 2000 until late 2010.
+Their daughter was born in 2005.

-Thewlis married French designer Hermine Poitou on 5 August 2016.
-They live in Sunningdale, Berkshire.
+Thewlis married French designer and artist Hermine Poitou on 6 August 2016.
+They live in Sunningdale, Royal Borough of Windsor and Maidenhead.